 4 Home Remedies for Dog Cough

-Putting a humidifier near your dog's kennel or bed will help moisturize the air, which means that his cough will be a little less dry and less uncomfortable.
+Putting a humidifier near your dog's kennel or bed will help moisturize the air, which means his cough will be a little less dry and less uncomfortable.

 The steam from the hot water will do the same thing for your dog's sore, dry throat.

 2. Essential Oils

 Recent research shows that several essential oils are effective at relieving cough symptoms.

 To help a coughing dog, you can spray his crate or bedding with a blend of eucalyptus, peppermint, and lavender.

 You can spray essential oils around wherever your dog is lying, and you can also add the oils to a diffuser.

-Because a dog's sense of smell is so powerful, it's extremely important that you dilute the oils in water before spraying them around your dog's sleeping area.
+Because a dog's sense of smell is powerful, you must dilute the oils in water before spraying them around your dog's sleeping area.